OSU-CS290-F16/final-project-cgrb-actf/README.md

     Dynamic, adjustable, and per-class resource allocation (CPU, IO, RAM, disk) Per-class instructor and student groups
     Data persistence (for homeworks, grading, sharing of code, documents and data.)

+Server running an old version found at: jupyter.cgrb.oregonstate.edu

+Login to the introduction to MCB class with credentials:

+user: millelog_tech_f16
+pass: demo12